hpc-uk/archer-benchmarks/reports/single_node/index.md

 -   <https://github.com/hpc-uk/archer-benchmarks/tree/master/apps/GROMACS>

 We have used the 1400k atom benchmark desgined by the High End Consortium for Biomolecular Simulation (HEC BioSim).
 This is a strong scaling benchmark.
 Benchmark details are available at the repository link above.
+All the runs were performed using the single precision version of GROMACS.

-The single-node performance results for the GROMACS benchmark run using the single precision version of GROMACS are shown in [Table 8](#tab8).
+The single-node performance results for the GROMACS benchmark run using the single precision version of GROMACS are shown in [Table 13](#tab13).

-<a id="tab8"></a>Table 8: Single node performance comparison for GROMACS 1400k atom benchmark.
+<a id="tab13"></a>Table 13: Single node performance comparison for GROMACS 1400k atom benchmark.
 Note that the data for JADE are taken
 from the [HEC BioSim performance comparison webpage](http://www.hecbiosim.ac.uk/jade-benchmarks).

 | System        | Performance (ns/day) | Performance relative to ARCHER node   | Notes                                              |